Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 Your liver handles a lot of toxins.
 You need to detox these harmful compounds.
 And you need to keep them moving out of your liver and the rest of your body regularly to minimize their negative effects.

 If toxins pile up, it could lead to liver damage, as well as disease in other parts of your body.
-For example, toxins may contribute to obesity, cancer, and dementia.
+For example, toxins may contribute to obesity, dementia, and other serious health issues.
 And they could be a factor in complex chronic illnesses such as fibromyalgia.
 (1, 2)

 Keep in mind, there are two main ways your body gets rid of toxins.
 This is based on what type they are: (1, 4)